sotormd/nixos/docs/scripts.md

 ```

 All the included scripts were written assuming that they will be called from the
 `nixos` wrapper, and not executed directly.
-The only exception is
-`$NIXOS_DIR/scripts/init` which is used while bootstrapping the `laptop` and
-`server` roles, and so is exposed as a flake output (see respective role
-documentation for more details).

 Additionally, there is no need to use `sudo` for any of the included scripts;
 the scripts will use `sudo` to elevate privileges when required.